olcf/olcf-user-docs/profiling/TAU.rst

 Instrumenting the MPI version of MiniWeather
 --------------------------------------------

-- For the MPI version we should use a makefile with MPI.
-The conpilation could fail if the makefile supports MPI+OpenMP but the code doesn't include any OpenMP calls.
-Moreover, with TAU_OPTIONS below, we add options to the linker.
+- For the MPI version, we should use a makefile with MPI.
+The compilation could fail if the makefile supports MPI+OpenMP, but the code doesn't include any OpenMP calls.
+Moreover, with `TAU_OPTIONS` declared below, we add options to the linker.

 .. code::